raider773/Image_Compressor/README.md

 # Image_Compressor
-Image compressor using Fourier transform, sparse matrix and parallelization
+Image compressor utilizing Fourier transform, sparse matrix, and parallelization

-Custom image compressor made for a particular problem at work.
+Custom image compressor.
-Given a dictionary (key : item_id, value: numpy array of picture), we wanted to reduce the storage space of the images.
+Given a dictionary (key: item_id, value: numpy array of a picture), I aimed to reduce the storage space of the images.
-We apply Fourier transform to the images and get the matrix of complex numbers.
-We calculate the argument of each pixel, and keep the best ones given a certain top percentage.
-When we have this pixels, we separete the real and the imaginary numbers, and store them in a different sparce matrix.
-We reduce the image store space by 25-35% approximately.
-We used this instead of, for example, storing the pictures in jpeg, because we needed to store the images as pickles in a bucket in big query when not being used.
-Instead of storing 199M jpeg, we stored lists of sparse matrixes as pickles, divided by country and category based on our use case.
-In the case of an RGB picture, we compress each channel independently, so the result is a list of 6 sparce matrixes per picture.
-(3 made of real numbers and 3 made of imaginary numbers).
-We then combine the decompress process (the opposite steps from the compress process) in the generator used to feed the neural net.
-With the storage saved from the compression, we are able to increase batch size and avoid reaching maximum ram capacity.
+I applied Fourier transform to the images and obtained the matrix of complex numbers.
+I calculated the argument of each pixel and retained the best ones given a certain top percentage.
+When I had these pixels, I separated the real and the imaginary numbers, storing them in different sparse matrices.
+The image storage space was reduced by approximately 25-35%.
+I chose this approach over, for example, storing the pictures in JPEG because I needed to store the images as pickles in a bucket in BigQuery when not in use.
+Instead of storing 199M JPEGs, I stored lists of sparse matrices as pickles, divided by country and category based on my use case.
+In the case of an RGB picture, I compressed each channel independently, resulting in a list of 6 sparse matrices per picture (3 made of real numbers and 3 made of imaginary numbers).
+I then combined the decompression process (the opposite steps from the compression process) in the generator used to feed the neural net.
+With the storage saved from the compression, I am able to increase the batch size and avoid reaching the maximum RAM capacity.

-Jupyter notebook shows an example.
+The Jupyter notebook shows an example.